wallarm/product-documentation/docs/latest/admin-en/configure-backup-en.md

     Most of the Linux distributions, including CentOS and Debian, have custom packages that can install this build.

-    To find out about installation of Wallarm with NGINX Plus, see detailed instructions on the [«Installing with NGINX Plus»](../installation/nginx-plus.md) page.
+    Installation of Wallarm with NGINX Plus is performed using the all-in-one installer, see detailed instructions [here](../installation/nginx/all-in-one.md).

 ## Hardware L3 or L4 Load Balancer